Face and license plate anonymization: all you need to know

 For data to be truly anonymized, the anonymization must be irreversible.
 This means that it should not be possible to retrieve the original data.

-Data breaches (from outside) and leaks (from inside)are a constant threat.
-As proved in the past, even the highest cybersecurity measures might not prevent data leaks, with disastrous consequences when personal data is involved.
-While anonymization cannot prevent such events, you can however reduce the risk of exposing sensitive data and prevent possible notification costs for such breaches.
+Also, data breaches (from the outside) and leaks (from the inside) are constant threats.
+As proved by previous cases, even the highest cybersecurity measures might not prevent data leaks, with disastrous consequences when personal data is involved.
+While anonymization cannot discourage such events, you can reduce the risk of exposing sensitive data and prevent possible notification costs for such breaches.

 There are different possibilities to perform image and video anonymization: